mailtopk/QuizApi/QuizSvc/Readme.md

 # Project Details
 This is a RESTful web service to build Quiz/Flashcard .

+## Graylog Setup
+Login to Graylog dashboard (http://localhost:900), using default username and password and setup *System/Input*.
+Navigate to System/input page (graylog menu -> System -> Inputs), Select *GELF UDP* in drop down box, and click on *Launch new input* button.
+Enter title, select node and save.

 ## Debugging under Docker environment
 * Logging is supported by Graylog
 * Get container info if running